TomerElankry/playableadVenue1/docs/PRD_updated.md

 *   A "Download" button is present to direct users to the appropriate app store.
 *   The CTA links to both the Google Play Store and the Apple App Store.

+### 4.6.
+Tutorial Hand Guidance
+*   At the beginning of the ad, the **Windows catalog** opens automatically on the left side.
+*   A **hand indicator** animates across the different window options, starting from the first option and moving sequentially.
+*   While pointing:
+    *   The **option bubble** turns green.
+    *   The corresponding window object is applied in the scene.
+*   The hand remains for 1.5 seconds on each option before moving to the next.
+*   The tutorial ends immediately upon user interaction (mouse movement on desktop or touch on mobile).
+*   The actual gameplay flow starts once the user clicks/taps on a window option.

 ### 4.5.
 Intro Screen
 *   The ad begins with an introductory overlay or message (e.g., "Help us decorate the cabin!") to provide context and prompt the user to start.